 Meanwhile, developing countries usually begin to industrialize.
 Thus, the secondary sector began to take a more significant role in output and employment.
 In addition, industrialization encourages urbanization, where residents move to growth centers where production facilities are located.

 Then, when a country transitions from developing to developed, the service sector grows significantly.
-Service businesses began to dominate output and employment.
-And as progress begins towards a mature stage – as in the United States, the quaternary sector is expanding.
+Service businesses begin to dominate output and employment.
+As progress begins towards a mature stage—as in the United States—the quaternary sector is expanding.

 The transformation from a less developed country to a developed one is ideal.
 However, in reality, some countries may grow differently than expected.
 Some countries are still developing even though the service sector has increased.